djeedai/bevy_hanabi/README.md

 ### Spawn

-This example demonstrates the three built-in spawn modes:
+This example demonstrates three spawn modes:

 - **Left:** Continuous emission with a fixed rate (particles/second).
 - **Center:** One-shot burst emission of a fixed count of particles.